canonical/charm-relation-interfaces/interfaces/postgresql_client/v0/README.md

 - Is expected to express (via `external-node-connectivity`) whether external connectivity requests are to be respected or not, in case the charm is capable of such.
 - May require delays (via `subordinated`) to provide service on Requirer scale up.
 If so, it is expected to set unit level `state` data when it is `ready` to serve.
 - May respect the `entity-name` and `password` set in `requested-entity-secret`.
+- Is expected to populate `prefix-databases`, if a prefix was requested and any databases match the prefix.

 ### Requirer